Hello! Todays blog is all about using bright colours in crochet work.

 I have noticed recently how popular some ravelry projects which feature bright colours are.

-One suggestion is to take along a favourite colourful photo when you go to buy yarns for your next project.
+If you have a photo you love take it along when you go to buy yarns for your next project.

 Sunsets have warm and cool colours and often small light and dark accents.